Fiona Travels from Asia

 Visiting Mua Cave – Day trips from Hanoi

-After climbing nearly 500 steps to reach the top of Mua Mountain, you will be wowed by stunning views of the surrounding rice paddy fields, valleys, and mountains.
-There are also an impressive dragon statue and a stone tower here for you to take dreamy photos with.
+Climbing the nearly 500 steps to the top of Mua Mountain is well worth the effort, as you’ll be rewarded with breathtaking views of the surrounding rice paddy fields, valleys, and mountains.
+At the summit, you’ll also find an impressive dragon statue and a stone tower, both perfect for capturing those dreamy photos.

 Breathtaking view from the top of Mua Mountain